Introduction to the National Occupational Classification (NOC) 2011

 This heading is used by Statistics Canada.

-This heading is used by Human Resources and Skills Development Canada.
+This heading is used by Employment and Social Development Canada.

 This heading is used by Statistics Canada.

-This heading is used by Human Resources and Skills Development Canada.
+This heading is used by Employment and Social Development Canada.

 For some unit groups, a statement appears at the end of the tasks performed or main duties section, identifying specializations that exist within the occupational area encompassed by the unit group.